arktypeio/arktype/.github/CONTRIBUTING.md

 6. Do your best to write code that is stylistically consistent with its context.
 The linter will help with this, but it won't catch everything.
 Here's a few general guidelines:

    - Favor functions over classes
    - Favor arrow functions outside of classes
    - Favor types over interfaces
    - Favor mutation over copying objects in perf-sensitive contexts
    - Favor clarity in naming with the following exceptions:
      - Ubiquitous variables/types.
 For example, use `s` over `dynamicParserState` for a variable of type DynamicParserState that is used in the same way across many functions.
      - Ephemeral variables whose contents can be trivially inferred from context.
 For example, prefer `rawKeyDefinitions.map(_ => _.trim())` to `rawKeyDefinitions.map(rawKeyDefinition => rawKeyDefinition.trim())`.

 We also have some unique casing rules for our TypeScript types to making writing isomorphic code easier:

 - Use `CapitalCase` for...

   - Non-generic types (e.g. `SomeData`)
   - Generic types with noun names, like `Array<t>`.
 As a rule of thumb, your generic should be named this way if all its parameters have defaults (unfortunately TS's builtin `Array` type doesn't have a default parameter, but it should have been `unknown`!)

 - Use `camelCase` for...

   - Generic types with verb names like `inferDomain<t>`.
 Types named this way should always have at least one required parameter.
   - Parameter names, e.g. `t` in `Array<t>`

-7. Once you've made the changes you want to and added corresponding unit tests, run the `prChecks` command in the project root and address any problems:
+7. Once you've made the changes you want to and added corresponding unit tests, run the `prChecks` command in the project root and address any errors:

 ```sh
 pnpm prChecks